 With the introduction of Magento 2, the platform became much more mobile-friendly.
 Google is actively looking to optimize the performance of its mobile users, so responsive websites hold more SEO value than ever.

-Out of the box, Magento is surprisingly feature-rich.
-Among its native capabilities are the ability to handle multi-language stores, a wide range of product types, complex pricing systems, and even distributed warehousing.
+Out of the box, Magento has surprisingly advanced features.
+It can handle multi-language stores, a wide range of product types, complex pricing systems, and even distributed warehousing.

 Magento also makes use of an extension system.
 Users can quickly and easily expand the functionalities of their stores with a quick visit to the Magento App Store and a few mouse clicks.
 This allows store owners to craft online stores with unique capabilities.